outofboxer/temporal-workflow/README.md

 3a.
 If you have local Temporal dev server https://learn.temporal.io/getting_started/typescript/dev_environment/

-The project configs assume ir should be available:
+The project configs assume it should be available:
 * The Temporal Service be available on localhost:7233.
 * The Temporal Web UI be available at http://localhost:8233.